 The role of the artist, of course, has always been that of image-maker.
 Different times require different images.
 Today when our aspirations have been reduced to a desperate attempt to escape from evil, and times are out of joint, our obsessive, subterranean and pictographic images are the expression of the neurosis which is our reality.
 To my mind certain so-called abstraction is not abstraction at all.
 On the contrary, it is the realism of our time.

-Gottlieb, also Jewish, spells the iconoclasm out clearly.
+Gottlieb spells the iconoclasm out clearly.
 He lived in a fearful evil world, to which he and his fellows could only offer neurotic expressions of their souls.
-For the artist evil seems to be external, not a problem of the human soul.
+For the artist, evil seems to be external, not a problem of the human soul.
 For these artists everything was gone.
 The slate of the icon was wiped and these artists were pushing the residual chalk into square and blobs to try and make sense of it.

 We have been extracting a narrative thread from the chaos of 20th Century art.
-The Modern Art movement as a whole is actually a very fragmented set of contradictory ideas.
-Yet it has moved together over the century as a whole.
-True, the cohesion into a single ‘Story of Modern Art’ is in part created by the post hoc narrative of the various movements and schools.
-Our innate drive to make sense out of mess (much like we are forced to do in the presence of these paintings).
+Modern Art theory is actually a fragmented set of contradictory ideas.
+Yet it has trudged over the century as a whole.
+True, this cohesion into a single ‘Story of Modern Art’ is in part created by the post hoc narrative of the various movements and schools; our innate drive to make sense out of mess (much like we are forced to do in the presence of these paintings).
 The galleries and dealers naturally have interest in a connecting story justifying the value of works from the various schools.
 But there are real ideological connections as we have seen.
 The aesthetics have been driven by external concerns; moral, political, and social.
 But the image, even in its minimalist form, eventually speaks for itself, as Rothko said.
 And so the pragmatist has to ask, if a plain field of blue, why not the details of an ocean, a sky and sand at our feet?

 I do not mean to condemn these works.
 They are important documentations of what an artist with real visual acuity can produce in the contemporary world.
 We might consider them as belonging to the tradition of Pieter Bruegel’s honouring of peasant life.
-That the artist is willing to spend hours contemplating the bedraggled, mundane corners of the current year’s urban landscape is admirable.
-It betrays a spirit of the romantic.
-These paintings are twice reactionary both in the image and in subject matter.
+That the artist is willing to spend hours contemplating the bedraggled, mundane corners of the contemporary urban landscape is admirable.
+It betrays a romantic spirit.
+These paintings are twice reactionary; in both the image and in subject matter.
 Thus they are a pictorial kick against the stultifying dogmas of Modern Art.
 Yet they also betray an acquiescence to Modernity.
 Nothing is great; nothing coheres into a Narrative of a people.
-They are radically democratic.
+They are radically democratic, isolated, individual.

 Though likely unintended by the artist, we may find a ground zero for our reassertion of space in this work by Catherine Murphy.